aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/well-being-health-and-caregiving/a-prayer-for-the-recovery-of-justice-ruth-bader-ginsburg.html.md

 <html>
 <head></head>
 <body>
-Title: A prayer for the recovery of Justice Ruth Bader Ginsburg<br />
+Title: A prayer for the recovery of Justice Ruth Bader Ginsburg (2018)<br />
 Primary contributor: aharon-nissn.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22562">http://opensiddur.org/?p=22562</a>
 <p />